-In addition, if Host Marriott disposes of any built-in gain asset during the ten-year period beginning when Host Marriott acquired the asset, Host Marriott is required to distribute at least 90% of the built-in gain, after tax, if any, recognized on the disposition of such asset.
-See "--General" above for a discussion of built-in gain assets.
-Such distributions must be paid in the taxable year to which they relate, or in the following taxable year if declared before Host Marriott timely files its tax return for such year and if paid on or before the first regular dividend payment date after such declaration.
+Such distributions generally must be paid in the taxable year to which they relate.
+Dividends may be paid in the following taxable year in two circumstances.
+First, dividends may be declared in the following taxable year if declared before Host Marriott timely files its tax return for such year and if paid on or before the first regular dividend payment date after such declaration.
+Second, if Host Marriott declares a dividend in October, November or December of any year with a record date in one of those months and pays the dividend on or before January 31 of the following year, Host Marriott will be treated as having paid the dividend on December 31 of the year in which the dividend was declared.
 Host Marriott currently intends to make timely distributions sufficient to satisfy these annual distribution requirements.
 In this regard, the Operating Partnership's partnership agreement authorizes Host Marriott, as general partner, to take such steps as may be necessary to cause the Operating Partnership to distribute to its partners an amount sufficient to permit Host Marriott to meet these distribution requirements.